OctopusDeploy/Octopus-Bamboo/README.md

 OCTOPUS-BAMBOO-ERROR-0002   An interaction with the Octopus Deploy API failed with a status code outside of the 200 range, which indicates an error with the request
 OCTOPUS-BAMBOO-ERROR-0003   No matching files could be found to push to Octopus Deploy.
 Check that the file pattern matches a file in the Bamboo working directory
-OCTOPUS-BAMBOO-ERROR-0004   The API key setting was not found when running the package push
+OCTOPUS-BAMBOO-ERROR-0004   The API key setting was not found when running the package push OCTOPUS-BAMBOO-ERROR-0005   A file that already exists was attempted to be pushed again without the force option enabled

 # Test Plan
-Test with invalid pattern - must see OCTOPUS-BAMBOO-ERROR-0003 Test with invalid API key - must see OCTOPUS-BAMBOO-ERROR-0001 Disable force and rerun build - must see OCTOPUS-BAMBOO-ERROR-0002
+Test with invalid pattern - must see OCTOPUS-BAMBOO-ERROR-0003 Test with invalid API key - must see OCTOPUS-BAMBOO-ERROR-0001 Disable force and rerun build - must see OCTOPUS-BAMBOO-ERROR-0005